DaveBenham/VenomModules/README.md

   If the coin flip count is 1 (both TRIG and PROB are mono), then polyphonic inputs to A and/or B are treated as a whole - all of the channels on the A input are directed to either the A or B output.
 The same for the B input.
 If either A or B input has fewer channels than the other, then the missing channels are made up with 0V so that A and B always send the same number of channels.

   But if either of TRIG or PROB are poly, resulting in multiple coin flips, then each coin flip is applied to the appropriate channels in A and B inputs.
 This can result in A and B input channels being scrambled across the A and B outputs.
 Monophonic A and/or B inputs are replicated to match the coin flip channel count.
-Missing channels in A and/or B are treated as 0V.
+Missing channels in polyphonic A and/or B are treated as 0V.
 Extra input channels in A or B are ignored.

 - **All inputs**